NIKANIS/PROJECT-I-/README.md

-Download the last version of the game [HERE](https://github.com/NIKANIS/PROJECT-I-.git)
+See our GitHub repository [HERE](https://github.com/NIKANIS/PROJECT-I-.git)

-For more information see our wiki page [HERE](https://github.com/NIKANIS/PROJECT-I-.wiki.git)
+For more information see our wiki page [HERE](https://github.com/NIKANIS/PROJECT-I-/wiki)

 ## Controls